 - Won't pass the state emissions test.

-If the Altima's power transistor (ignition control module) or the ignition coil is BAD, then the most common symptom is that your vehicle will be a CRANKS but does not START and there will be no spark at any of the spark plug wires.
+If the Altima's power transistor (ignition control module) or the ignition coil is BAD, then the most common symptom is that your vehicle will crank but not start and there will be no spark at any of the spark plug wires.

 Basic Nissan Ignition System Theory

 The Nissan Altima's ignition system is a pretty straight forward distributor type system with an externally mounted ignition coil and a power transistor.
 This is what happens, in a nutshell, when you turn the key and crank the Altima's engine: